Requirements and scalability

 apt (like nginx,

-postgresql, and redis) and configure them for its own use.
-We
+PostgreSQL, and Redis) and configure them for its own use.
+We strongly

-strongly recommend using either a fresh machine instance in a cloud
+recommend using either a fresh machine instance in a cloud provider, a

 sudo add-apt-repository universe sudo apt update

-t2style instances for organizations with a hundreds of users (active or no).
+t2style instances for organizations with hundreds of users (active or no).

-See our documentation on scalability for advice on hardware requirements for larger organizations.
+See our documentation on scalability below for advice on hardware requirements for larger organizations.

 Your Zulip server will need an SSL certificate for the domain name it